GabrielCostaBatista/SAuto/README.md

   ```bash
   ssh ubuntu@<VM-IP>
   ```
-  You should connect without a password prompt.
+  You should now be able to connect without a password prompt.

 **b.
 Install the Remote-SSH extension in VSCode:**
 - Open VSCode on your macOS